RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-The different option to, for example, plot each models depend on each specific package and in some cases suchs the SVMs obtained with `e1071` require indirect approaches for plotting.
-For instance, using the *R* package `pdp` (Greenwell 2017).
+The different option to, for example, plot each models depend on each specific package and in some cases, such as the SVMs obtained with `e1071`, it require indirect approaches for plotting.
+For example, using the *R* package `pdp` (Greenwell 2017).

 </div>